-PLATDRIF SUSSEX AND HISTORY
+THE PLATDRIF SUSSEX STORY

-Female animals were bought from Mardenel, Start and Huntervlei Stud.
+Female animals were bought from Mardenel, Start and Huntersvlei Stud.
 Top Sussex bulls were bought from studs such as Eversar, Mampudi, Huntersvlei and Stotterheim.
 These purchases helped and led Platdrif Sussex on the road to success.

 Strict selection is applied for muscling, smooth hair, depth of body and growth.
 The Platdrif Sussex genetics flourishes in many parts of South Africa, Namibia and Zimbabwe.

 Sussex cattle are known for their good temperaments, strong prepotency, fertility, early maturity, excellent milk properties and a good coat.
 Milk production is a strong trait in Sussex as a beef breed.